 Question from David S. – My employer is considering a work from home policy; how can I encourage it to be more flexible?

 A: If the policy is still in the works, consider sitting down with the person at your business or organization in charge of developing the policy, along with your supervisor, and offer your suggestions.
 You can point out the benefits of working from home or remotely, such as saving time or better work-life balance, and provide input on ways to keep teams on track with projects.
 You can do the above if the policy has been implemented, but point out some of the things that are working well and what you think could make the policy even better for your workplace.

 Question from Dr. Jason V. – What about fields that are traditionally in a clinical or similar setting?..

 A: This is a great question we received.
 The answer is that remote working is possible now in any field and some roles are full-time, others part-time.
 There are medical and pharmacy positions that are telework from home or remotely, serving patients, physicians or benefit managers who need medical advice or assistance.
 Making this possible are video chat and video conferencing, tools you can begin becoming familiar with if you haven’t, such as Skype or Facetime, or that you would be trained on.

 Marissa L. asked – What do you suggest as far as couples who want to work at home together?

 A: Understanding different schedules and work-related needs helps with communication at home or working remotely.
 It’s good to sit down and discuss what’s needed and one’s typical work schedule, which may mean different times of the day when you take breaks.
 You may decide to work out together at the end of the day, go for a walk or prepare a healthy meal together.
 There’s flexibility one may not find having to commute and from the time saved.

-Follow our social media for more RemoteDoc Q&A.
+Follow our twitter feed for more RemoteDoc Q&A.